-There are no planned changes to siting of the GRIC Air Monitoring Network in 2021.
-The GRIC Air Monitoring Network is planning or has made the following changes to the air monitoring network in 2021:
+There are no planned changes to siting of the GRIC Air Monitoring Network in 2022.
+The GRIC Air Monitoring Network is planning or has made the following changes to the air monitoring network in 2022:

-- GRIC DEQ AQP is currently assessing data acquisition system upgrade from ESC 8832 data loggers to ESC 8872 system. - The GRIC ozone monitors will continue on a seasonal schedule; ozone season starts on April 1, 2021 through October 31, 2021.
-GRIC DEQ will continue to request for seasonal ozone monitoring for 2022 calendar year; a formal request with data analysis will be submitted to EPA in September 2021.
+- The AQP is currently working towards a data acquisition system upgrade from ESC 8832 • data loggers to ESC 8872 system.
+During the transition, the AQP will also change meteorological sensors from separate sensors to the all-in-one AIO2 sensor (except for precipitation). - The GRIC ozone monitors will continue on a seasonal schedule from April 1, 2022 through October 31, 2022.
+The AQP will continue to request for seasonal ozone monitoring for 2022 calendar year; a formal request with data analysis will be submitted to EPA in September 2022.